ibm-cloud-docs/vmwaresolutions/services/addingzertodr.md

   years:  2016, 2018

-lastupdated: "2018-09-27"
+lastupdated: "2018-11-07"

 ---

+{:tip: .tip}
+{:note: .note}
+{:important: .important}

 # Zerto on IBM Cloud overview

 The Zerto on {{site.data.keyword.cloud}} service integrates replication and disaster recovery capabilities into the deployment offerings to protect and recover data in your VMware virtual environment on {{site.data.keyword.cloud_notm}}.

+This service is available only to instances that are deployed in V1.2 or later.
+The current Zerto version that is installed is 6.0 update 3.
+{:note}

 ## Technical specifications for Zerto on IBM Cloud

 The following components are ordered and included in the Zerto on {{site.data.keyword.cloud_notm}} service.

-**Note:** Zerto Virtual Manager components are deployed only into the default cluster.
+Zerto Virtual Replication Appliance (VRA) components are deployed only into the default cluster.
+{:note}

 ### VSIs

 * One Virtual Service Instance (VSI) - Zerto Virtual Manager
 * 2 x 2.0 GHz cores
 * 4 GB RAM
-* Windows Server 2012 R2 Standard Edition (64-bit)
+* Windows Server 2016 Standard Edition (64-bit)

 ### Storage